 The Pork for the European Union (PFEU) Program has been in effect since 1999 the European Union (EU) and the U.S. agreed to control measures to facilitate the trade of pork.

-The Food Safety and Inspection Service (FSIS) has designated the GV Division as the competent authority for verifying that animals meet the PFEU Program requirements according to the FSIS Guideline—Program for Certifying Pork Intended for Export to the EU.
+The Food Safety and Inspection Service (FSIS) has designated the Quality Assessment Division as the competent authority for verifying that animals meet the PFEU Program requirements according to the FSIS Guideline—Program for Certifying Pork Intended for Export to the EU.

 In order for FSIS to provide export certification for the product:

 - The production system must be listed on the Official Listing of Approved PFEU Programs.

 - There must be verification that there are effective controls at the slaughter establishment.

 The EU export requirements are listed on the FSIS export website.